-Making the most from my finances?Posted on: 08 August 2013 by Andrew Stallard
+Making the most from my finances?Posted by Andrew Stallard

 Andrew Stallard's quick tips on budgeting to help you managing your finances better.

 With around 26 million Britons struggling with money because of the economic downturn, a major report into the health of the nation's finances by the government-backed body the Money Advice Service (MAS) has seen the development of a "live for now" culture.
 (1)

 With fifty percent of those surveyed saying they were struggling with their finances this is a sharp increase from thirty five percent of people who were having difficulty keeping up with bills the last time similar research was carried out in 2006.
 (1)

 One of the root causes of this difficulty is due to peoples income per hour dropping by six percent in real terms since the previous research was carried out, followed by the "live for now" culture plus poor financial skills also found to be other likely causes.
 (1)